yobix-ai/extractous/extractous-core/README.md

-# Extract-RS
+# Extractous

-Extract-RS is a Rust crate that provides a unified approach for detecting and extracting metadata and text content from various documents types such as PDF, Word, HTML, and [many other formats](#supported-file-formats).
+Extractous is a Rust crate that provides a unified approach for detecting and extracting metadata and text content from various documents types such as PDF, Word, HTML, and [many other formats](#supported-file-formats).